MarioLisbona/teams-bot/README.md

 - Docker and Docker Compose installed
 - Node.js 20.x (for local development without Docker)
-- VS Code with Terminals Manager extension installed for enhanced development experience
+- VS Code with Terminals Manager extension installed to use the enhanced development environment

 ## Environment Configuration